 Domaine Grosbois

 Many wine lovers enjoy the drive along the D2 in Bordeaux, past many of the grandest châteaux of St Estèphe, Pauillac, St Julien and Margaux.
-For those who have gravitated to Burgundy instead, the RN74, which runs parallel to the greatest vineyards of the Côte d’Or, must provide similar delight, the east-facing slopes bearing some of the greatest vineyards in wine, from Chambertin down to Montrachet.
+For those who have gravitated to Burgundy instead, the RN74, which runs parallel to the greatest vineyards of the Côte d’Or provides similar delight, the east-facing slopes bearing some of the greatest vineyards in wine, from Chambertin down to Montrachet.
 It should come as no surprise to learn that there are similar sightseeing hotspots of interest to the wine-minded visitor along the length and breadth of the Loire Valley.
 One of my favourites is undoubtedly the D21 which runs along the foot of the limestone slope from Chinon through Cravant-les-Coteaux to Panzoult, roughly parallel to the course of the Vienne.
+The road passes a number of famed domaines and equally famous vineyards, and fans of the small screen might also spot some of the filming locations for the Netflix hit Emily in Paris, as the scenes in ‘Champagne’ were actually filmed at two domaines overlooking this road.

 Please log in to continue reading: